AndreVallestero/nvr-surveillance-system/README.md

 The highest performance NVR is Moonfire which is capable of running 10, 1080p streams on a Raspberry Pi.
 This is possible because it doesn't re-encode the video, rather it simply stores the video that was pre-encoded by the cameras.
 Unfortunately, it's not actively developed and it has the smallest community of all these projects.
 Hopefully it picks up as its design philosophy is very promising.

-Shinobi is similar to Moonfire in the sense that it allows for video-passthrough, but it's much more polished which makes it a better option for a low power systems.
+Shinobi is similar to Moonfire in the sense that it allows for video-passthrough, but it's much more polished which makes it a better option for low power systems.

 MotionEye (and its OS version, MotionEyeOS) is the most popular open source NVR.
 It's build on GnuMotion, a well designed toolkit for network recording.
 It's especially popular because it's designed to run on lower-end hardware like the Raspberry Pi while providing many features.
 It's a good balance between Moonfire and ZoneMinder.

 ZoneMinder is the most fully featured of the open-source NVRs.
-It's also less optimized than some of the others so it's recommended to run it on a more powerful hardware.
+It's also less optimized than some of the others, so it's recommended to run it on more powerful hardware.

 When it comes to closed-source Windows, Blue Iris is by far the best.
 Massive community, massive feature set, very reliable.
 There isn't much of a reason to use anything other closed-source Windows NVR.